cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 ## Key Generation

-All four frameworks share a common key generation function:
+All four frameworks share a common key generation function, and a function to compute the encapsulation key that corresponds to a decapsulation key:

 ~~~
 def GenerateKeyPair():
     seed = random(Nseed)
     return DeriveKeyPair(seed)

+def DecapsToEncaps(dk):
+    # The dk is always in seed format
+    (_dk, ek) = DeriveKeyPair(dk)
+    return ek
 ~~~

 In some deployment environments, it is not possible to instantiate this